Does Google Ads work?

 Why does PPC take so long to work?

-A PPC campaign usually requires around three months to work because it doesn’t have any data or performance history.
+A PPC campaign usually requires around six months to work because it doesn’t have any data or performance history.
 The best advertising data comes directly from your ad campaign.
 It takes time for your campaign to generate data, especially if you have a small audience size.

 Image Source: Web FX